Skip to content

 Q2.What is the buffer zone and why does it matter?

-Q3.Who manages the site?
+Q3.Who manages the World Heritage Site?

 Q4.Does UNESCO status stop development?